stableagents/stabledesktop/README.md

 > **Transform natural language into production-ready desktop applications**

-Stable Agents is a revolutionary tool that replaces traditional frameworks like Electron, enabling developers to create sophisticated desktop applications using simple natural language descriptions.
+Stable Desktops is a revolutionary tool that replaces traditional frameworks like Electron, enabling developers to create sophisticated desktop applications using simple natural language descriptions.
 No more complex setup, boilerplate code, or framework-specific knowledge required.

 ## ✨ Features